Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 ---------------------------

 Here we will deploy a local instance of RDS on a minikube environment.
+Many of the instructions here are copied from the instructions at `../setup-local-dev-env.md`, adapted to an embedded deployment rather than a standalone one, so it will be worth to check that document as well.

 I have tested all this both in Debian 10.13 and in ubuntu 22.04 and in archlinux 2023-03-01 VMs .